Hot form quench: Advantages and disadvantages

-HFQ’s main advantage is superior formability for ultra-high strength aluminium alloys, that would otherwise split during conventional cold forming.
+HFQ's main advantage is superior formability for ultra-high strength aluminium alloys, that would otherwise split during conventional cold forming.
 This leads to extremely deep drawn parts (can be >300mm), sharp radii (r/t of 0.8 of has been demonstrated) and high levels of part integration versus cold formed pressings.
 In addition, HFQ enables the manufacture of parts from high and ultra-high strength aluminium, which for strength dominant applications facilitates significant weight reductions of circa 20% versus some lower strength cold formed aluminium alloys.
-When compared to superplastic forming, which is well-established, HFQ can offer significantly higher production speeds (of up to 4 parts per minute) and a wider range of aluminium grades.
-Secondary benefits of HFQ include the ability to use lower cost and more widely available F Temper alloy feedstocks and even use highly recycled alloys.
+Moreover, there is virtually no spring-back - a problem that is inherent in cold forming; with tolerances capable within +/- 0.5mm.
+When compared to superplastic forming, which is well-established, HFQ can offer significantly higher production speeds (of up to 5 parts per minute) and a wider range of aluminium grades.
+Secondary benefits of HFQ include high material utilisation (because of the need for no blank holder); and the ability to use lower cost and more widely available F-temper (as fabricated without extra heat treatment steps by sheet producer) alloy feedstocks and even use highly recycled alloys.

-The main disadvantage of HFQ compared to cold forming is a higher cycle time, although the technology is now being utilised for medium/high volume applications as its adoption becomes more widespread.
+The main disadvantage of HFQ compared to cold forming of aluminium is a higher cycle time and the requirement for furnace investment and fast presses, although the technology is now being utilised for medium/high volume applications as its adoption becomes more widespread.
+Given that for aluminium parts produced in high volume 60-80% of the component can be raw material, once cycle times for the HFQ process are below 30 seconds, the incremental costs are relatively low versus the forming benefits.